stuntrally/stuntrally/Contributing.md

 Own ideas could also go into new SR3, just need some discussion first.
 Most ideas are already in [Tasks](https://stuntrally.tuxfamily.org/mantis/view_all_bug_page.php).
 Sorted by P (priority): 1 is most important, higher are less so.

-Medium changes can go through [pull requests](https://github.com/stuntrally/stuntrally/pulls).
+Changes can go through [pull requests](https://github.com/stuntrally/stuntrally/pulls).
-For those with more time and effort, commits to main branch will be possible.

 There is no style guide (yet), I simply recommend following my own.
 A quick info: it is not random, it's quite specifically formatted to how I want it to be (in my files).